Augusta Savage: Education and early career

 Savage continued to model clay, and in 1919 was granted a booth at the Palm Beach County Fair where she was awarded a $25 prize and ribbon for most original exhibit.
 Following this success, she sought commissions for work in Jacksonville, Florida, before departing for New York City in 1921.
-She arrived with a letter of recommendation from the Palm Beach County Fair official George Graham Currie for sculptor Solon Borglum and $4.60.
+She arrived with a letter of recommendation from the county fair official George Graham Currie for sculptor Solon Borglum and $4.60.
 When Borglum discovered that she could not afford tuition at the School of American Sculpture, he encouraged her to apply to Cooper Union, a scholarship-based school, in New York City where she was admitted in October 1921.
 She was selected before 142 other men on the waiting list.
 Her talent and ability impressed the Cooper Union Advisory Council and she was awarded additional funds for room and board after losing the financial support of her job as an apartment caretaker.
 From 1921 through 1923, she studied under sculptor George Brewster.
 She completed the four-year degree course in three years.

 After completing studies at Cooper Union, Savage worked in Manhattan steam laundries to support herself and her family.
 Her father had been paralyzed by a stroke, and the family's home destroyed by a hurricane.
 Her family from Florida moved into her small West 137th Street apartment.
 During this time, she obtained her first commission from the New York Public Library on West 135th Street, a bust of W. E. B. Du Bois.
 Her outstanding sculpture brought more commissions, including one for a bust of Marcus Garvey.
 Her bust of William Pickens Sr., a key figure in the NAACP, earned praise for depicting an African American in a more humane, neutral way as opposed to stereotypes of the time, as did many of her works.

 In the spring of 1923, Savage applied for a summer art program at the Fontainebleau School of Fine Arts in France.
-She was accepted, however upon finding out that she was black, the American selection committee rescinded the acceptance offer, fearing that the fellow white students would be uncomfortable working alongside a black woman.
+She was accepted, but when the American selection committee found out she was Black they rescinded the acceptance offer.
 Savage was deeply upset and questioned the committee, beginning the first of many public fights for equal rights in her life by writing a letter to the New York World.
 Though appeals were made to the French government to reinstate the award, they had no effect and Savage was unable to study at the school.
 The incident got press coverage on both sides of the Atlantic, and eventually, the sole supportive committee member sculptor Hermon Atkins MacNeil – who at one time had shared a studio with African-American artist Henry Ossawa Tanner – invited her to study with him.
 She later cited him as one of her teachers.